ExodusMovement/dcrcore-lib/CONTRIBUTING.md

 #### G3 - Internal Amounts Must be Integers Representing Satoshis

-Avoid representation errors by always dealing with satoshis.
+Avoid representation errors by always dealing with atoms.
 For conversion for frontends, use the `Unit` class.

 #### G4 - Internal Network References Must be Network Instances